cosmos/ibc/spec/ics-003-connection-semantics/README.md

 #### Opening Handshake

-The opening handshake subprotocol serves to initialize consensus states for two chains on each other.
+The opening handshake sub-protocol serves to initialise consensus states for two chains on each other.

 The opening handshake defines four datagrams: *ConnOpenInit*, *ConnOpenTry*, *ConnOpenAck*, and *ConnOpenConfirm*.